The following terms have been identified as being of relevance to the NISO Knowledge Bases And Related Tools (KBART) Recommendations.

 Tailored to the current user's context, for example, amending or re-ordering the links offered to a user, based on the institution from which he is accessing.

-"Counting Online Usage of NETworked Electronic Resources" - a code of practice for defining usage statistics of electronic resources, so that resources from different vendors can be compared with each other effectively.
+"Counting Online Usage of NETworked Electronic Resources" - a code of practice for defining usage statistics of electronic resources, so that resources from different content providers can be compared with each other effectively.
 For more information, see https://www.projectcounter.org.

 "Digital Object Identifier" - a system for uniquely defining a digital resource, be it a journal article, a book chapter, a paragraph, an image, or some other item.
 Content providers must be affiliated to a DOI registration agency, and must own the rights to the content, in order to assign DOIs.
 For more information, see http://www.doi.org.